strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 :::

 :::note
-When connecting Strapi to a postgres database, the database user requires SCHEMA permissions.
-While the database admin has this permission by default, a new database user that's created specifically for the Strapi application will not and result in a 500 error when trying to load the admin console.
+When connecting Strapi to a PostgreSQL database, the database user requires SCHEMA permissions.
+While the database admin has this permission by default, a new database user explicitly created for the Strapi application will not.
+This would result in a 500 error when trying to load the admin console.

 To create a new postgres user with the SCHEMA permission, use the following steps.